moderndatacompany/dataos.info/docs/interfaces/workbench.md

 You can select a cluster from the available ones.

 The next step is to select the names of the `Catalog`, `Schema`, and `Table` where the data is located.
 The `Catalog` includes the names of the depots and catalogs (data sources for which the depot has not been created, but which you can still query through DataOS).
-You can also find  the desired dataset using ‘Search’ feature.
+You can also find  the desired dataset using the ‘Search’ feature.

-If you do not see the requisite name in the list of Catalogs, ask the admin, or a person with the operator tag to add it to the Minerva cluster you are using.
+If you don't find the desired name in the Catalogs list, you can reach out to the administrator or a user with the operator tag to add it to the Minerva cluster you are currently using.
 An operator/admin can also create a new cluster just for the data sources you want to use; this way, the complex queries you run would not affect the computation resources of existing clusters.

 ![workbench_homepage.png](workbench/workbench_homepage.png)